2023–24 Bowling Green Falcons men's basketball team

 The 2023–24 Bowling Green Falcons men's basketball team represented Bowling Green State University in the 2023–24 NCAA Division I men's basketball season.
-The Falcons, led by Todd Simon in his first year as head coach, played their home games at the Stroh Center in Bowling Green, Ohio as members of the Mid-American Conference.
-They finished the regular season 19–12, 10–8 in MAC play to finish in 5th place.
+The Falcons, led by Todd Simon in his first year as head coach, played their home games at the Stroh Center in Bowling Green, Ohio as members of the Mid-American Conference (MAC).
+They finished the regular season 19–12, 10–8 in MAC play, to finish in 5th place.
 They defeated Central Michigan in the first round of the MAC tournament before losing to Kent State in the second round.
 The Falcons received an invitation to play in the CIT where they were defeated by Purdue Fort Wayne in the opening round, bringing their final record to 20–14.

 Previous season

-The Falcons finished the season 11–20, 5–13 in MAC play to finish in a three-way tie for ninth place.
+The Falcons finished the 2022–23 season 11–20, 5–13 in MAC play, to finish in a three-way tie for ninth place.
 They failed to qualify for the MAC tournament.
 On March 5, 2023, the school fired head coach Michael Huger.
-On March 15, the school hired Southern Utah Todd Simon the team's new coach.
+On March 15, the school hired Southern Utah's former head coach Todd Simon as the Falcons' new coach.